knol3j/hashnhedge/site/content/posts/2025/08/crypto-influencers-secretly-broke.md

 ## The Bottom Line

 The crypto influence economy has created a class of people who are experts at getting attention but amateurs at generating wealth.
-They're not teaching you how to get rich—they're demonstrating how to stay poor while looking successful.
+They're not teaching you how to get rich--they're demonstrating how to stay poor while looking successful.

 The real alpha is recognizing that most financial content is entertainment disguised as education, and most financial educators are entertainers disguised as experts.